Kitware/CMake/Help/command/set_property.rst

   Scope is unique and does not accept a name.

 ``DIRECTORY``
   Scope defaults to the current directory but another directory (already processed by CMake) may be named by full or relative path.
+  See also the :command:`set_directory_properties` command.

 ``TARGET``
   Scope may name zero or more existing targets.
+  See also the :command:`set_target_properties` command.

 ``SOURCE``
   Scope may name zero or more source files.
 Note that source file properties are visible only to targets added in the same directory (CMakeLists.txt).
+  See also the :command:`set_source_files_properties` command.

 ``INSTALL``
   Scope may name zero or more installed file paths.